bwilden/bper/README.md

 column of NA’s will be appended so that the `predict_ethnorace` function runs.
 Predictive performance may suffer, however, depending on which columns are missing.
-The most important columns are `first_name`, `last_name`, and one geolocation variable (`state`, `county`, `zip`, or `block`).
+The most important columns are `first_name`, `last_name`, and one geolocation variable (`state`, `county`, `place`, `zip`, or `block`).
 Predictive accuracy improves following a decrease in average population size for your geolocation unit.
 So Census blocks are better than ZIP Codes, which are better than County codes, which are better than State codes.

 See example data frame below.